 Fluvial and diffusive sediment transport mechanisms lead to distinctively different soilscape evolutionary paths.
-Under erosive conditions - when transport rates are higher than sediment supply rates - the fluvial mechanism resulted in downslope thinning in soil depth while the diffusion led to downslope thickening.
-Neither mechanism was able to produce a soil distribution corresponding to that observed in our field-site.
-Only when both fluvial and diffusive sediment transport mechanisms were modeled, a reasonable correspondence was achieved.
+Under mechanisms were modeled, a reasonable correspondence was achieved.
 While soilscapes are generally thought off as resulting from both transport mechanisms, this and previous studies demonstrates that fluvial-diffusion coupling is more pronounced in aeolian dominated soilscape.